Code-Institute-Submissions/urban-paws/TESTING.md

 SEO (80)

--   Content Best Practices: Document does not have a meta-description - a meta-description is included so need to check why this issue is occurring.
+-   Content Best Practices: Document does not have a meta-description - a meta-description is included and the issue is resolved.

 **Mobile:**